I Color Grade Diamonds

 Below, we’ve covered the essentials of buying an I color diamond, from how I color diamonds look compared to higher color grades to the easiest ways to make an I color diamond look its best once it’s set in an engagement ring.

-If you’ve read our other guides to shopping for a diamond, you’ve probably seen that we always recommend buying a diamond with a GIA or AGS certificate.
+If you’ve read our other guides to shopping for a diamond, you’ve probably seen that we always recommend buying a diamond with a GIA certificate.